Joshrogers1310/jr-absolute-collagen/README.md

 4. If required add the collaborator code **`4928`** to request access
 5. Once approved you will be able to access the store via your Shopify Partners account

-**Steps to clone the Github Repository**
+**<h6>Steps to clone the Github Repository:</h6>**

 1. Sign in to your Github account
 2. Visit your dashboard and search for the repository named **`jr-absolute-collagen`**
+3. Request access to this repository
-3. Once approved you will be able to clone the repository to your Github Desktop App - details for this can be found here - [https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+4. Once approved you will be able to clone the repository to your Github Desktop App - details for this can be found here - [https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-**Setting up and running the dev store**
+**<h6>Setting up and running the dev store:</h6>**

 1. Open up a command-line tool and cd in to the cloned repository
 2. Run the command **`shopify theme dev --store https://jr-absolute-collagen.myshopify.com`**